clns/gitlab-cli/README.md

 - `gitlab-cli config repo ls` - list all saved repositories
 - `gitlab-cli config repo save ...` - save a repository
 - `gitlab-cli config repo show -r <repo>` - show the details of a saved repository

-## Install

-1. Follow the instructions from the [releases page](https://github.com/clns/gitlab-cli/releases) and run the `curl` command, which the releases page specifies, in your terminal.

-    > Note: If you get a "Permission denied" error, your `/usr/local/bin` directory probably isn't writable and you'll need to install Compose as the superuser.
-Run `sudo -i`, then the commands from the release page, then `exit`.

-2. Test the installation.

-    ```sh
-    gitlab-cli version
-    ```

-### Update

-When running any command, the tool will notify you if a new update is available (e.g. `New update available: 1.0.1.
-Run 'gitlab-cli update' to update.`), and you can simply run `gitlab-cli update` to update.

 ## Development